jakoss/AndroidArchitectureTemplate/README.md

 We are using Anvil as our DI framework which is much faster than Hilt due to usage of kotlin compiler plugin instead kapt.
 We are trying to avoid kapt as much as possible since the performance hit from it is pretty much always significant.

-TODO: We are using Android Cache Fix Gradle Plugin to fix some AGP cache issues
+We are using [Android Cache Fix Gradle Plugin](https://github.com/gradle/android-cache-fix-gradle-plugin) to fix some AGP cache issues.

 ## To be done